 Sec.
-3. Remaining Fiscal Year 2019 unexpended revenue of $12,411,000 shall be carried over into Fiscal Year 2020 as fund balance and shall be available as set forth in the approved Fiscal Year 2020 Budget and Financial Plan.
+3. Remaining Fiscal Year 2019 unexpended revenue of $23,996,340 shall be carried over into Fiscal Year 2020 as fund balance and shall be available as set forth in the approved Fiscal Year 2020 Budget and Financial Plan.

+Sec.
+4. Capital adjustments.

+In Fiscal Year 2019, the Chief Financial Officer shall rescind or adjust capital project allotments as set forth in the following tabular array, with the savings to be used in accordance with the Fiscal Year 2020 Local Budget Act of 2019: